Alpana-Web-Solution/OpenExam/README.md

 ### Note -

     Please note, this is an MVP version.
-I am not adding any features to this exam.
+I am not adding any features to this app.
 Only bug fixes.
 I am creating the next version with a lot of improvements, which need modification in the database.
 Follow me on Twitter or Website blog posts for more information.

 ## Features